 Good plant-powered facial oils are one of the best products to put on your face.
-They soften the skin, help to balance sebum production, and will nourish skin with necessary components like essential fatty acids, triglycerides, phenolic compounds, flavonoids, vitamins, and minerals.
-They form a breathable layer on the skin that protects you from harsh environmental stressors and helps to trap moisture into the skin, protecting us from dehydration.
-Powerful plant oils come from this side of the earth, they get their energy and nutrients from the sun, soil, and rain, which is much different from any petrochemical like mineral oil that is in many conventional off the shelf skincare products.
+They soften the skin, help to balance sebum production, and will nourish the skin with necessary components like essential fatty acids, triglycerides, phenolic compounds, flavonoids, vitamins, and minerals.
+They form a breathable layer on the skin that protects you from harsh environmental stressors and helps to trap moisture in the skin, protecting us from dehydration.
+Powerful plant oils come from this side of the earth, they get their energy and nutrients from the sun, soil, and rain, which is much different from any petrochemical like mineral oil that is in many conventional off-the-shelf skincare products.
 They are drilled from deep down in the dark earth with no healthy skin benefits.

 1. They can reduce wrinkles – If you have been unprotected from UV light (which leads to free radical damage).
 Some oils are packed with antioxidants, which prevent further aging.